Your Rights as a Tenant in Washington State

 Read a lease carefully before signing.
 Ask about anything you do not understand.
 Look for hidden charges or penalties.
 If you sign the lease, you may be stuck paying those charges.

 Find out who pays for hot water, heat, electricity, parking, snow removal, and trash disposal.
+Are they separate from the rent or do you pay the landlord for it as part of the rent?

 Find the utility controls.
 Ask questions.
 Where is the thermostat?
 Who controls it?
 Where is the electric box?
 Where is the hot water heater?